menu

 Terry - Fallon is a very small town located in the state of Montana.
-With a population of 1,107 people and just one neighborhood, Terry - Fallon is the 84th largest community in Montana.
-Terry - Fallon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,112 people and just one neighborhood, Terry - Fallon is the 84th largest community in Montana.
+Terry - Fallon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Terry - Fallon is a blue-collar town, with 35.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Terry - Fallon, you'll notice that it is more blue-collar than most other communities in America.
+35.71% of Terry - Fallon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Terry - Fallon is a town of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Terry - Fallon who work in management occupations (31.79%), office and administrative support (10.54%), and farm management occupations (10.00%).

 The overall crime rate in Terry - Fallon is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.